 - Deep groove along the front of the spinal cord

-- Three membranes that cover and protect the spinal cord and brain—dura mater (outer), arachnoid (middle) and pia mater (inner)
+- The three membranes that cover and protect the spinal cord and brain—dura mater (outer), arachnoid (middle) and pia mater (inner)

 - Pia Mater